harish-shivaram/shilly-jekyll/_selfhosted/audiorpi.md

 - Volumio does not do (or, did not, at the time I evaluated it) internet radio channels.

 All told, I did use Volumio for quite a while.
-There is a companian app, but it turned out to be just a browser shortcut to Volumio's web interface.
+There is a companion app, but it turned out to be just a browser shortcut to Volumio's web interface.
 Eventually, the limitations of Volumio got too hard to manage.

 ## moOde audio player